 In Europe, gaps remain in our understanding of local and regional scale variations in carbon stocks and fluxes, the geographic distribution of CBCEs, and CO2 and non-CO2 greenhouse gas (GHG) emissions.
 Key areas of research and action include future threats (e.g., climate change and associated sea-level rise), mitigation pathways, optimum management interventions and their implementation, incorporation of blue carbon into national GHG inventories, building co-benefits into policies, the relevance of blue carbon for coastal communities, enhanced blue carbon in aquaculture, national or European blue carbon standards, and socioeconomic impacts.

-The Knowledge Hub will:
+The Knowledge Hub:

-The Joint Call Research Phase will:
+The Joint Call Research Phase:

 The integration of CBCEs into policy and management frameworks is critically important and the blue carbon concept promises a low regret, nature-based solution with co-benefits for climate, people and nature.
 Nature-based solutions, including the conservation and re-establishment of CBCE, are integral to reaching the climate targets laid out by the Paris Agreement.
 In addition, a key element of the EU Biodiversity Strategy is the Nature Restoration law which calls for binding targets to re-establish degraded ecosystems, including those with the most potential to capture and store carbon and prevent the impact of extreme climate events on such habitats.
 Enhancing of CBCEs requires a collective approach, where the JPI Oceans Joint Action on Blue Carbon aims to reduce uncertainties, share knowledge and develop the management tools required to optimise the climate mitigation, adaptation, and resilience benefits.